Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 ### Monte-Carlo Tree Search

 So does this mean that we've solved all two-player classical games?
 Not quite.
-Although the recursion above looks simple, it actually ends up checking all possible game states reachable from a given position in order to compute the value of a state.
+Although the recursion above looks simple, it has to check all possible game states reachable from a given position in order to compute the value of a state.
 Thus, even though there do exist optimal strategies for complex games like chess and Go, their **game trees** are so intractably large that it would be impossible to find them.

 ![branching.jpg]({{site.baseurl}}/media/branching.jpg)

 {:.image-caption}
 Branching paths in the game of Go.
 There are about 150-250 moves on average playable from a given game state.

-We need a faster way to approximate the value of a given game state.
-What if, instead of making the players choose optimal moves, we computed the value of a state by making the players choose _random_ moves from there on, and seeing who wins?
+The reason for the slow progress of DFS is that when estimating the value of a given state in the search, both players must play **optimally**, choosing the move that gives them the best value (making complex recursion necessary).
+Maybe, instead of making the players choose optimal moves (which is extremely computationally expensive), we can compute the value of a state by making the players choose _random_ moves from there on, and seeing who wins.
+Or perhaps we could even use cheap computational heuristics to make the players more likely to choose good moves.

 This is the basic idea between Monte Carlo Tree Search -- use random exploration to estimate the value of a state.
 We call a single random game a "playout"; if you play 1000 playouts from a given position $X$ and player 1 wins $60\%$ of the time, it's likely that that position $X$ is better for player 1 than player 2.
 Thus, we can create  a `monte_carlo_value()` function that estimates the value of a state using a given number of random playouts.

 ~~~ python
 import random